 Do you need more sleep if you exercise?

 Regular physical exercise increases the demand for sleep, enhancing your sleep quality.
 Engaging in 150 minutes of moderate-intensity exercise per week improves sleep quality.
-It gives you 7 to 8 hours of uninterrupted nighttime sleep, which is good for your overall health.
+It can give you more uninterrupted nighttime sleep, which is good for your overall health.
+Interrupted sleep is detrimental because it prevents the individual from experiencing deep, restorative stages of sleep.

 Why does exercise keep me awake at night?